How to End a College Essay - Strategies, Tips & Examples

 By following our tips, you should be on track to write a stellar college essay with an impactful ending.
 Think of what you’ve learned, what you’ll do in the future, and where you can end the story that would leave a lasting impression.

-If you’re still having a hard time ending your college essay, you can always contact an admissions expert or tutor to help guide you through the process.
+If you’re still having a hard time ending your college essay, you can always contact an expert or counselor to help guide you through the process.

 Good luck with your essay!